tomadafaq/tweebsite/education/crypto-space.md

 The end users would essentially have experience, similar to web2: they will be use web apps and access websites in a similar way.
 Depending on economics models in these apps, some users would be able to monetize on web 3.

-### Is web3 a cryptocurrency?
+### How is web3 a cryptocurrency?

 First of all, the idea of crypto itself is beyond just a cryptocurrency already.
-The success of long-term cryptocurrencies usually lies in the tokenomics model and development of capabilities of the crypto protocols.
+The success of long-term cryptocurrencies usually lies in the tokenomics models and development of the crypto protocols' capabilities.

-So back to the question: ideally, all the protocols that operate web3 networks will interact with one another to form the ecosystem of web3.
-There is a lot that can happen
+So back to the question: ideally, all the protocols that operate web3 networks will seamlessly interact with one another to form the ecosystem of web3.
+There is a lot to happen and we probably don't even know a huge chunk of what technology will achieve.

 It is not the subject of this article to name specific projects, so we won't.

-## Perfectly useful links

-There are several categories:

-* news-related
+### Free Crypto Tools

+The tools listed are just for references.
+This list is not comprehensive or complete in ay way.

+> **Disclaimer:**
+> **techwriters.eu** is in no way associated with any of the projects listed herein.
+In no way do we recommend or endorse any of these tools over others.
+Basically, this is a selection of the list composed by the guys at  [CoinBureau](https://www.coinbureau.com/review/crypto-research-tools/).

+By the way, these tools are well-known within the community anyway.

+* A great news aggregator, also available on mobile: [Crypto Panic](https://cryptopanic.com/)
+* A loveable market price & market cap data aggregator: [Coin Gecko](coingecko.com/)
-* price action and tracking
+* A popular screener and crypto intelligence: [Messari](https://messari.io/)

+## Final words

+In time, **techwriters.eu** will offer a blog portal with a dedicated crypto section in there.